 Consumers’ concern for animal welfare is leading fashion brands, cities and countries to move away from animal fur.
 Macy’s, Bloomingdale’s, Gucci, Prada, Chanel, Coach, Burberry, Versace, Michael Kors, Armani and InStyle magazine are just some of the companies that have announced fur-free policies.
 In 2019, California became the first state in the nation to ban fur sales and manufacturing.
 Norway, Belgium, Netherlands, United Kingdom and many other countries have banned fur production, and India banned fur imports in 2017.
 It’s clear that this unnecessary cruelty has no future in fashion.
 View our humane shopping guide for ways you can help.

 Are killed for fur each year; approximately 85 percent come from fur factory farms—the rest are trapped in the wild.

 Have adopted fur-free policies and are now offering warm and innovative alternatives instead.

 Or more can be killed for one single fur coat.

-By taking a stand against the fur industry in refusing to purchase its products, you’ll encourage designers to stop using fur, retailers to stop selling it and style writers to stop touting it as fashionable.
+By taking a stand against the fur industry in refusing to purchase its products, you’ll encourage designers to stop using fur and other animal skins, retailers to stop selling them and style writers to stop touting cruelty as fashionable.